Some poems, old and new

 tell her tale

-has matured enough
+that little girl has matured enough

 to work through her pain